Online Therapy in Tennessee for Burnout, Identity Shifts, and Religious Deconstruction

 Instead of stopping right as something important begins to emerge, we have time to stay with it.

-Learn more about Deep Work sessions here.
+Learn more about extended sessions here.

-I work with clients throughout Tennessee, including in:
+I work with clients throughout Tennessee, including in: Nashville, Memphis, Knoxville, Murfreesboro, Franklin, Chattanooga, and surrounding areas.

 Learn more about Therapy for Religious Trauma